rcallen89/mod2_final/README.md

 ## Background and Description

-"Monster Shop" is a fictitious e-commerce platform where users can visit the site register to place items into a shopping cart and 'check out'.
+"Monster Shop" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
+Users who work for a merchant can mark their items as 'fulfilled'; the last merchant to mark items in an order as 'fulfilled' will automatically set the order status to "shipped".
+Each user role will have access to some or all CRUD functionality for application models.

 ### Implementation Instructions